Bodhert/ElixirTradingBot/notes/notes.md

 in chapter one they suggest that to be tested later, but we can add a binance mock
 account: https://testnet.binance.vision

+I will use a rule of only read one link depth, meaning that I will not matter if a links goes to another link, I will read only the first link

 # Links
 ## Chapter 1
 [binance websocket documentation](https://github.com/binance/binance-spot-api-docs/blob/master/web-socket-streams.md)